etShaw-zh/HINA/Documentation/Modules/individual.rst

 Example Code
 ------------

-This example demonstrates how to use the `quantity_and_diversity` function to compute node-level measures.
+This example demonstrates how to use the `quantity` and `diversity` functions to compute node-level measures.

 **Step 1: Import necessary libraries**

 .. code-block:: python

     import pandas as pd
-    from hina.construction.network_construct import get_bipartite
-    from hina.individual.quantity_diversity import quantity_and_diversity
+    from hina.individual import quantity, diversity

 **Step 2: Define the dataset**